+Our Governance Committee requested that the Graco Compensation Department conduct a peer group comparison of director compensation and present such data at its February 2022 meeting.
+The peer companies selected for the 2022 comparison matched the peer group identified for executive compensation on page 22 of the Compensation Discussion and Analysis section of the Proxy Statement for the 2022 Annual Meeting of Shareholders.
+In reviewing the peer group comparison, the Governance Committee concluded that its current retainer compensation was approximately at the median of the peer group, and that its equity compensation was approximately at the 75th percentile of the peer group, so no changes were proposed for 2022.

-Our Governance Committee requested that the Graco Compensation Department conduct a peer group comparison of director compensation and present such data at its February 2019 meeting.
-The peer companies selected for the comparison matched the peer group identified for executive compensation on page 22 of the Compensation Discussion and Analysis section of the Proxy Statement for the 2019 Annual Meeting of Shareholders.
-In reviewing the peer group comparison, the Governance Committee concluded that total director cash compensation fell below the median of the peer group.
-As a result, the Board of Directors, upon recommendation of the Governance Committee, determined that, effective May 1, 2019, the annual retainer for non-employee directors would increase from \$65,000 to \$71,000.
+Our Governance Committee retained Willis Towers Watson to conduct a peer group comparison of director compensation and present such data at its February 2023 meeting.
+The peer companies used for the 2023 benchmarking study matched the peer group identified for executive compensation on page 23 of the Compensation Discussion and Analysis section of this Proxy Statement.
+In reviewing the peer group comparison, the Governance Committee concluded that total director compensation fell below the median of the peer group.
+As a result, the Board of Directors, upon recommendation of the Governance Committee, determined that the economic value of the annual option grant for non-employee directors would increase from \$130,000 to \$140,000 effective February 17, 2023, and the annual retainer for non-employee directors would increase from \$71,000 to \$80,000 effective May 1, 2023.
 No other adjustments were made to the non-employee directors' compensation.

-Our Governance Committee retained Willis Towers Watson to conduct a peer group comparison of director compensation and present such data at its February 2020 meeting.
-The peer companies used for the 2020 benchmarking study matched the peer group identified for executive compensation on page 23 of the Compensation Discussion and Analysis section of this Proxy Statement.
-In reviewing the peer group comparison, the Governance Committee concluded that total director cash compensation fell below the median of the peer group, and director equity compensation fell below the 75th percentile of the peer group.
-As a result, the Board of Directors, upon recommendation of the Governance Committee, determined that, effective May 1, 2020, the annual committee retainer for the Audit Committee would increase from \$10,000 to \$12,500, the annual committee retainer for the Management Organization and Compensation Committee would increase from \$5,000 to \$7,500, and the annual committee retainer for the Governance Committee would increase from \$5,000 to \$6,000.
-The Board of Directors, upon recommendation of the Governance Committee, further determined that, effective immediately, the economic value of the next annual option grant for each non-employee director would increase from \$125,000 to \$130,000.
-As a result of the foregoing adjustments, non-employee director cash and equity compensation were approximately at the 50th and 75th percentiles of the peer group, respectively.

 Share ownership guidelines for our directors require each of our non-employee directors to own a minimum of approximately five times the total value of their annual retainers in Company stock.
-Shares of common stock directly and beneficially owned, as well as phantom stock shares, are used to calculate each director's ownership level; stock options are not used.
+Shares of common stock directly and beneficially owned, as well as deferred stock shares, are used to calculate each director's ownership level; stock options are not used.
 Directors have five years from their initial date of appointment to reach the minimum ownership level.
 All of our directors who have served for at least five years exceed this ownership requirement.